gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

+---
-# Who Goes There?
+title: Who Goes There?
+creator: John W. Campbell
-by John W. Campbell as Don A. Stuart
+rights: Copyright © 1938 by John W. Campbell
-1938
+date: 1938
-Astounding Science-Fiction
+description: First published in 1938 in Astounding Science-Fiction under the pseudonym of Don A. Stuart.
+language: en-US
+...

+Copyright © 1938 by John W. Campbell

 Typeset by [Sean M. Anderson][1]
-Copyright © 1938 by John W. Campbell Jr.

 This text is public domain with an expired copyright.
 The creation of this digital version is solely to provide a formatted version that is enjoyable to read on screen, e-readers, or paper with no desire for financial profit of any kind.